-Mitoku works with producers that create naturally delicious pickles according to the time-honored methods of one-form pickling that have been developed over centuries.
-Our products are made using a wide variety of pickling techniques and media, including bran, salt, vinegar, miso, shoyu, and the residue from sake production, but common to all our traditional pickles is the absence of refined sugar, commercial salt, synthetic vinegar or soy sauce, and preservatives.
+Mitoku’s partnering suppliers make naturally delicious pickles using time-honored methods of one-form pickling that have been developed over centuries.
+Our pickles are made using a wide variety of techniques and media, but common to all is the absence of refined sugar, synthetic ingredients, and artificial preservatives.

 Takuan, meaning daikon (Japanese radish) pickled in rice bran and salt, is one of the most important and popular Japanese tsukemono.
-Our takuan is made using simple, traditional methods with no artificial additives, coloring, preservatives, or sugar.
+Our takuan is made using traditional farmhouse methods with no artificial additives, colorings, preservatives, or sugar.
 This flavorsome pickle has a satisfying, crunchy texture and works great as a tasty snack or as a side dish served with rice.

 Organic Sushi Ginger

 Japanese pickled ginger or gari has become widely known overseas thanks to its role as a palette cleanser for sushi.
-Mitoku’s sushi ginger is made with ultra-thin ginger slices, pickled in brown rice vinegar, with a touch of sea salt and red shiso leaf added for flavor and color.
-The delicate slicing allows the vinegar to penetrate the ginger more thoroughly, improving flavor and texture.
+Mitoku’s sushi ginger is made with thin ginger slices, pickled in brown rice vinegar and sea salt.
+Delicate slicing improves both flavor and texture as it allows the vinegar to penetrate the ginger thoroughly.
 This ready-to-eat sushi ginger has a refreshing, zesty tang that tickles the taste buds and enhances the overall dining experience.

 Creating the right environment for fermentation

-Although roots such as ginger, carrots, and Japanese radish (daikon) are the most commonly used vegetables in Japanese pickling, other vegetables such as cucumber, burdock, eggplant, and even flowers are sometimes used.
-The key to making crisp, flavorful pickles, such as Mitoku’s Takuan and Sushi Ginger, is using fresh, clean vegetables, adding just enough high-quality salt, and creating a highly acidic pickling medium before the vegetables start to spoil.
+Although roots such as ginger, carrots, and Japanese radish (daikon) are the most common vegetables in Japanese pickling, other vegetables such as cucumber, burdock, eggplant, and even flowers are sometimes used.
+The key to making crisp, flavorful pickles, such as Mitoku’s Takuan and Sushi Ginger, is to use fresh, clean vegetables, add just enough high-quality salt, and create a highly acidic pickling medium before the vegetables start to spoil.

-The daikon used in Mitoku’s takuan are produced in Miyazaki Prefecture, on the southern island of Kyushu, in a little village that just happens to be Japan’s no.1 producer of dried daikon.
+The daikon in Mitoku’s takuan are grown in Miyazaki Prefecture, on the southern island of Kyushu, in a little village that just happens to be Japan’s no.1 producer of dried daikon.
 Various factors combine to make this area well suited to daikon cultivation.
 Firstly, the surrounding area is about 70% woodland.
 Secondly, in winter the temperature drops dramatically and the area is hit by dry winds.
 Both of these factors are said to be good for the crop.
-In addition, low rainfall means that temperature rarely reaches freezing point, sparing the daikon from frost damage.
-Furthermore, the soil in this area is high in volcanic ash with good water retention.
-This, it is said, results in fast-growing daikon with good elasticity and thin skins.
+In addition, low rainfall means that the temperature rarely reaches freezing point, sparing the daikon from frost damage.
+Furthermore, the soil in this area is high in volcanic ash with good water retention, which helps the daikon grow and gives them good elasticity and thin skins.

-Drying takes place in the cold winter months after the daikon are harvested.
-The daikon are suspended in rows on large triangular wooden frames called yagura and left to dry outdoors in the sun.
-These frames, which are about 5m high and 80m long, with the center wide enough to drive a car through, are erected without nails using just rope and bamboo.
+In the cold winter months following the harvest, The daikon are suspended in rows on large triangular wooden frames called yagura and left to dry outdoors in the sun.
+These large frames – 5m high, 80m long, and wide enough to drive a car through – are erected without nails using just rope and bamboo.
 The great rows of daikon hanging suspended in the winter sun are quite a sight to behold!
-In the event of rainfall, the local farmers rush outside to cover the yagura with tarpaulin and protect the precious crops.
-This drying method is labor intensive and requires constant vigilance, but also results in a finished product with markedly superior flavor.
+In the event of rainfall, the local farmers will rush outside to cover the yagura with tarpaulin and protect the precious crops.
+This drying method is labor intensive and requires constant vigilance, but also gives the daikon their superior flavor.